 Slip and fall injuries can affect your own body in a number of ways, not the least of which include injuries to your back, head, and neck.

 Apart from the effects to your pregnancy and child, your injuries can cause you significant and lasting disabilities.
 If you suffer any injuries to your own body, you must ensure that you are compensated for those.

 Your developing baby can also suffer short-term and long-term effects from the impact of a slip and fall accident.
 Miscarriage or stillbirth can result, particularly from injuries in the second and third trimesters.
 Premature birth, along with its various complications, can also result from the impact of a slip and fall accident.

 Impact to the fetal skull can also cause death or serious injury.
 Brain damage, including cerebral palsy, can also result.

 The first and most important part of any personal injury claim is offering proof of your injuries.
 Doctor’s reports and other medical records are necessary.

 In the case of injury to your child, you will also need to talk with your obstetrician and/or pediatrician to get a prognosis for those injuries.

 In the event that your child needs further medical care or other services due to your injury, you’ll need to have that information as well.
-It’s very important to have a frank discussion with your doctor, as well as your child’s doctor, and any medical conditions your child may suffer as a result of your slip and fall injury.
+It’s very important to have a frank discussion with your doctor, as well as your child’s doctor, about any medical conditions your child may suffer as a result of your slip and fall accident.

 Depending upon the type of injury, you may also have diagnostic tests completed that illustrate the condition of you and your child.
 These should always be collected and presented to both the company that harmed you and to a court.